awsdocs/aws-greengrass-developer-guide/doc_source/work-with-streams.md

-# Use StreamManagerClient to Work with Streams<a name="work-with-streams"></a>
+# Use StreamManagerClient to work with streams<a name="work-with-streams"></a>

 User\-defined Lambda functions running on the AWS IoT Greengrass core can use the `StreamManagerClient` object in the [AWS IoT Greengrass Core SDK](lambda-functions.md#lambda-sdks) to create and interact with streams in stream manager\.
 When a Lambda function creates a stream, it defines the AWS Cloud destinations, prioritization, and other export and data retention policies for the stream\.
 If an export destination is defined, stream manager exports the stream automatically\.

 **Note**
 Typically, clients of stream manager are user\-defined Lambda functions\.
 If your business case requires it, you can allow non\-Lambda processes running on the Greengrass core \(for example, a Docker container\) to interact with stream manager\.
-For more information, see [Client Authentication](stream-manager.md#stream-manager-security-client-authentication)\.
+For more information, see [Client authentication](stream-manager.md#stream-manager-security-client-authentication)\.

 The snippets in this topic show you how clients use `StreamManagerClient` to work with streams\.
 For implementation details about the methods and their arguments, use the links to the SDK reference\.
-For tutorials that use a complete Python Lambda function, see [Export Data Streams to the AWS Cloud \(Console\)](stream-manager-console.md) or [Export Data Streams to the AWS Cloud \(CLI\)](stream-manager-cli.md)\.
+For tutorials that use a complete Python Lambda function, see [Export data streams to the AWS cloud \(console\)](stream-manager-console.md) or [Export data streams to the AWS cloud \(CLI\)](stream-manager-cli.md)\.

 You should instantiate `StreamManagerClient` outside of the function handler\.
 If instantiated in the handler, the function creates a `client` and connection to stream manager every time that it's invoked\.